drvinceknight/pfm/book/tools-for-mathematics/01-using-notebooks/why/main.md

 shortcuts.

-For example, when on a cell pressing `Esc` followed by `m` will turn the cell in to a markdown cell.
+For example, when on a cell pressing `Esc` followed by `m` will turn the cell into a markdown cell.

 ## What is markdown?